48design/MarlinEasyConfig/README.md

 ## ToDos
 - parse commented defines (`//#define`) and show a checkbox for each row to switch between those states
 - remove suffix "_new" when saving
 - ...

+## Ideas
+- check Marlin versions and provide a way to transfer values between renamed variables based on version number
+- ...

 ## Donation